Primitive patterns in Java 25

 Value is not a JsonPerson: Not a person at all

-In this example, we created a small JSON-like model using two records: JsonPerson for a person and JsonNumber for their age.
-Since all numeric values were stored as double, we first used instanceof to check whether the input was a JsonPerson and then extracted the raw age value.
-However, because primitive patterns were not available before Java 25, we could not express “extract age only if it fits into an int” inside the pattern itself.
+In this example, we used a small JSON-like model with two records: JsonPerson and JsonNumber.
+Since numeric values were stored as double, we first had to check whether the input was a JsonPerson and then extract the raw age value.

 We needed primitive patterns because they: